 Tap or click the app you want to share with and follow the on-screen instructions.

 You can only send an invitation or get a link if you have Windows 8.1 and Windows RT 8.1.
-For more information, see Installing the latest Windows 8.1 Update.
+For more information, see Install the Windows 8.1 Update (KB 2919355).

 Enter File Explorer in the search box, then tap or click File Explorer in the results.